bwinnacott/SNP-Pipeline/README.md

 # submit jobs to slurm scheduler
 snakemake --profile ../config/slurm --config reference=organism1 data=project1 mode=DNA
 ```

+***Note***
+*As jobs are running on compute nodes, Snakemake runs in the background to generate, submit, and monitor subsequent jobs until the*
+*pipeline completes.
+As such, running in an interactive session is necessary in order to avoid slowing down login nodes.
+Using a terminal*
+*multiplexer (i.e., screen or tmux) is recommended for continued use of the cluster without disrupting the pipeline run.*

 Snakemake automatically generates, submits, and monitors job submissions to the slurm scheduler.
 Log files for all rules will
 be output in a newly created "logs/" folder within the [workflow](workflow/) directory, named according to the sample name and